MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 #### 6.2.
 Quality Control

+The final quality control step implemented in this pipeline is that of missing data imputation. **Show an example or remove this sentence**

+##### 6.2.1.
+Genotype data quality control

-The quality control step involves filtering loci, for instance SNPs (Single Nucleotide Polymorphisms), based on their Minor Allele Frequency (MAF).
-We suggest removing loci with a MAF lower than 0.05 to ensure that only common variants are included in the analysis, but other tresholds may be used.
+1. **Filtering loci based on their Minor Allele Frequency (MAF).** We suggest removing loci with a MAF lower than 0.05 to ensure that only common variants are included in the analysis, but other tresholds may be used.

 Loci with low MAF (for example, lower than 0.05) carry an elevated risk of having genotyping errors (i.e. the minor allele may be a genotyping error and not even exist in reality).
 Further, loci with alleles present at very low frequencies are more prone to statistical errors, whether false positives or false negatives.
 Therefore, including them doesn't contribute significantly to the discovery of meaningful associations.

-A second quality control step is also to eliminate loci with an important proportion of missing data.
-We suggest removing loci with 10% or more missing data, but other thresholds may be used.
+2. **Filtering loci with an important proportion of missing data.**  We suggest removing loci with 10% or more missing data, but other thresholds may be used.

-Loci with too much missing data can potentially induce statistical errors.
+A high level of missing data suggests lower genotyping quality for that loci and, even if missing data is imputed, lowers accuracy to some degree.
+Loci with too much missing data can additionally induce statistical errors.

-The final quality control step implemented in this pipeline is that of missing data imputation. **Show an example or remove this sentence**

-##### 6.2.1.
-Genotype data : Filtering out SNPs with MAF < 0.05 or with too much missing data (10% or more of missing data)

 Using `filter_hapmap()` or `filter_vcfmap()` functions, we can filter SNPs with too low MAF, with a MAF threshold modifiable, but set by default at 5%.
 At the same time, these functions filter out monomorphic loci that would not be useful for a GWAS analysis.
 The same functions allow for filtering SNPs with too much missing data, with the threshold modifiable, but set at 10% as default option.
 Below is the R code used for this process: